open-pioneer/trails-core-packages/docs/internals/ChakraMigration.md

 - React icons + Chakra `<Icon />` do not work together well by default.
   This is a bug with react icons (see https://github.com/chakra-ui/chakra-ui/issues/9227 and https://github.com/react-icons/react-icons/issues/336).

     Sample Workaround (-> reusable component?).
-Simply wrap the the react icons in a span or div.
+Simply wrap the react icons in a span or div.
     Chakra will style the span and the icon child with fill its parent.

     ```jsx